SMARTMarkers/smartmarkers-ios/Readme.md

 EASIPRO Framework
 ================

-Swift Framework for Patient Reported Outcomes.
-Works with SMART compatible EHR providers using the FHIR format.
+Swift Framework for Questionnaire based Patient Reported Outcomes.
+Works with SMART enabled FHIR Server of the Electronic Health Record Provider to read and write Patient Responses.

+### Outpatient Mode

+ n./

 More soon...